 Shooting a collared animal is legal.
 Here's two bullet points from the National Geographic Society article:

-• In fact there is no law prohibiting the shooting of collared animals, though no reputable PH would do so if he could see the collar.
+is no law prohibiting the shooting of collared animals, though no reputable PH would do so if he could see thefact there .
 The problem comes when it is difficult to see any collar and this applies to lion as well, where the mane tends to grow over the collar.
-In fact a collared lion was shot near to Hwange very recently. (emphasis mine)
+In fact a collared lion was shot near to Hwange very recently. (collar mine)emphasis - The problem is that it is not possible to see the

 The animal was recovered in daylight the next day and the collar reported.
 The Telegraph story (linked above) contains this statement: